-Auth Token 2.0 Verification
+Auth Token 2.0 Verification and DD

 Auth token verification (also referred to as "Token Auth") is the process of generating tokens, associating them with an authenticated user session, and then validating the request using these tokens to prevent unauthorized sharing of links to your Download Delivery (DD) content.